astropy/ccdproc/docs/ccdproc/install.rst

 - `Numpy <http://www.numpy.org/>`_
 - `Scipy <http://www.scipy.org/>`_

-Some functionality is available only if the following optional dependencies are installed:

-- `matplotlib <http://matplotlib.org/>`_:  For plotting functions.

 One easy way to get these dependencies is to install a python distribution like `anaconda <http://continuum.io/>`_.

 Installing ccdproc